History of the Sri Lanka national cricket team: 1990s

 The sixth edition of Asia Cup, was held in Sri Lanka for the second time.
 Four subcontinent teams participated to the tournament.
 Ranatunga led the world cup victorious team into the Asia Cup.
 In the first match against Pakistan, Sri Lanka scored 239 runs along with Marvan Atapattu's fifty.
 Pakistan scored 224 runs, where Jayasuriya took 4 wickets.
 Sri Lanka won the match by 15 runs.
 In the next match, India scored 227 runs by batting first.
-During the chase, skipper Ranatunga scored a magnificent hundred with unbeaten 131 runs to secure the victory for Sri Lanka by 6 wickets.
+During the chase, skipper Ranatunga scored a hundred with unbeaten 131 runs to secure the victory for Sri Lanka by 6 wickets.
 In the last group match, Sri Lanka handed over 103-run defeat to Bangladesh.
 Jayasuriya scored a century in the match, where he along with Atapattu had a 171-run partnership for the first wicket.
 Bangladeshi openers put on 76-run partnership, but after their falling, Bangladesh lost the plot and scored only 193 runs.
 India and Sri Lanka qualified for the final where Sri Lanka won by 8 wickets to win its second Asia Cup and ending India's three consecutive championship run.
 Atapattu top scored with unbeaten 84 runs along with fifties by Jayasuriya and Ranatunga.